-Only a maximum of + 30 seconds per mile credits will be applied to any vessel.
+A maximum adjustment of + 30 seconds per mile will be applied to any vessel.
 Exceeding 30 seconds per mile deviates too far from the standard vessel and is unlikely to define the true performance of the vessel across the range of sailing conditions.
 All consideration, should be made by the owner, to sail the boat as close to the defined base rating.